GaleJames-creator/gale-james/samples/tutorials/getting-started-with-payment-api.md

 This tutorial shows you how to integrate Payment payment processing into an application.
 By following these steps, you will process a test payment.

+## What you'll learn

+* How to authenticate with an API
+* How to process your first test payment
+* How to check payment status

 ## Prerequisites

 * Ensure you have a Payment account